IntrntSrfr/IntrntSrfr/README.md

 ## Hello, I'm Alex

 Computer engineering student.
-I like to make Discord bots using Golang, though I'd also like to look into some web development with React.
+I like to make Discord bots using Golang, though I'd also like to look into some web development with React and machine learning.

 Discord: internet surfer#0001